zzswang/docker-nginx-react/README.md

 ## What is this?

-Run react single page app within a nginx server
+Support to run a react single page app within nginx server, support push state by default.
+Support base url environment.

 ## Quick start

 ```
 docker run -d --name myapp -p 80:80 zzswang/nginx-react

+// with base url
+docker run -d --name myapp -e BASE_URL="/subpath" -p 80:80 zzswang/nginx-react
 ```

-**note**: It will start the pre-configured cnpmjs.org server.
-You could use `open http://localhost:7002` to visit the homepage.
+**note**: If with base url, you can put your web app under a sub path, like http://your.domain/subpath/webapp/

 ## License